Salewitcher/Witcher-Card-Match/README.md

 - **Try Again and Quit Buttons**

-  - Users have a choice to try again or quit the game(First button resets and the second stops the game).
+  - Users have a choice to try again or quit the game(The first button resets and the second stops the game).

 ![Try Again and Quit buttons](media/modals.png)